bright/new-www/content/blog/app-uninstall-healthcare.md

 <div className="image">![healthare app uninstallation](/images/mhealth_app_uninstallation.png "healthare app uninstallation")</div>

-App downloads are definitely one of the key success metrics to track when developing a mobile health (mHealth) application.
+App downloads are definitely one of the key success metrics to track when [developing a mobile health  application](/our-areas/healthcare-software-development/) (mHealth).
 However, app downloads don’t provide the full picture.
 They should be complemented with the uninstallation rate.

 A [survey](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8872344/) from 2022 shows that around half of the users of a healthcare mobile app will uninstall it within the next 30 days.